 Fun things to do in Leuven, Belgium

-You can’t miss the Stadhuis, even if you tried.
-It’s Leuven’s City Hall and most impressive building.
+You can’t miss the Stadhuis or Leuven City Hall, even if you tried.
+It’s probably Leuven’s most impressive building.
 A fine example of Gothic architecture, construction on this extravagant building began in 1439 and wasn’t completed for 30 years.
 The Stadhuis has beautiful turrets and a flurry of flags, as well as numerous niches on the façade containing 236 little statues.

 Amazingly, the building survived World War II by the skin of its teeth – a bomb did fall on it, but didn’t explode and merely grazed the building’s façade.